childsb/glusterfs-hadoop-docs/General_Configuration_CDH5.markdown

 4) Install jdk-devel packages. yum install -y java-<$VERSION>-openjdk-devel.x86_64

+5) Change the group ownership of the container-executor and reset the permissions. chgrp hadoop /usr/lib/hadoop-yarn/bin/container-executor chmod 6050 /usr/lib/hadoop-yarn/bin/container-executor
 ##On Head Node

 _All *.xml files below can be found in `/etc/hadoop/conf/`.
 For brevity, we specify them as key = value pairs._